johnny0221/PersonalProject1/README.md

 # OmoDessertProject

-This project is a mock Website for OMO Dessert, I create this Website for practicing purposes, if you are really interested in cakes, desserts and coffee, please visit their official facebook fan page https://www.facebook.com/omohappinesshandmade
+This project is a mock Website for OMO Dessert for practicing purposes, if you are really interested in cakes, desserts and coffee, please visit their official facebook fan page https://www.facebook.com/omohappinesshandmade

 # Programming Languages / frameworks / libs in this project
 1. Angular 8.0.6